mattma/ember-rocks/README.md

 ## Testing your app

-Your integration tests should be located in the folder `client/tests/integration`, and your unit tests should be located in the folder `client/test/unit`.
-You do not have to manually create any new test files since you could simplly use `em generate` to generate any new tests with boilerplate.
-If you do not know how, try `em g --help` for more details.
+Integration tests are located in the folder `client/tests/integration`, and Unit tests are located in the folder `client/test/unit`.
+You do not have to manually create any new test files since you could simplly use `em generate` to generate any new tests with pre-defined boilerplate.
+If you do not know how, use `em g --help` for more details.

-If you have to manually create a test file, name test file anything you want and suffix with `-test` or `_test` with file extension `.js`.
+If you have to manually create a test file, name test file anything you want, suffix `-test` or `_test` with file extension `.js`.

-You could use future **ES6** syntax in tests, and they would be pre-compiled into vanilla javascript before serving in the browsers or phantom.js.
+You could use future **ES6** syntax in tests, and they would be pre-compiled into vanilla javascript before serving in the browsers or phantomjs headless browsers.

-- Easiest way, the recommended way to run your test
+- #### Easiest way, the recommended way to run your test

 By simply running `em test` or `em t`, it would compile your testing files, build the project, launch an express server to take any requests, watch any test file changes and rerun the test again, show the result of the tests.